rajsite/awesome-webvis/README.md

 Presentations about WebVIs from NIWeek, LabVIEW User Groups, and the community 🗣.

+- [All you wanted to know about LabVIEW and Web Services but feared to ask – Part 1](https://www.youtube.com/watch?v=72hoDQEv-xk) - Matthias gives a great discussion of making Web Services with LabVIEW.
+Featuring a live audience poll web application made with G Web Development Software.
+[Studio Bods](https://bit.ly/GDevCon2022-WebServices).
+GDevCon September 2022.
 - [How to Build a Web UI for Your LabVIEW-Based Test System](https://www.youtube.com/watch?v=U9IhlcgCU5E) - Christina and Milan give a step-by-step overview of how to modify your LabVIEW test system to web-enable it using G Web Development Software.
-Initially presentation NI Connect May 2022.
+Initially presented at NI Connect May 2022.
 YouTube recording July 2022.
 - [G Web.
 Is it any good?](https://www.youtube.com/watch?v=UE9S1ADsm_M) - Brian Powell talks about their experience with G Web Development Software web-enabling a data logger LabVIEW application.
 GDevConNA July 2022.
 - [NXG WebVIs and SystemLink Tags​](https://forums.ni.com/t5/Minneapolis-LabVIEW-User-Group/NXG-Web-VIs-and-SystemLink-Tags/gpm-p/3975714) - Working with Symation to make a tablet UI to communicate with a PLC and other instruments.
 October 2019.
 - [Creating Powerful Web Apps With the LabVIEW NXG Web Module](https://www.youtube.com/watch?v=AjAXcuzY9rk) - Matthias details creating a sophisticated web application with a responsive UI, user login, and database backend.
 [Studio Bods](https://www.studiobods.com/en/niweek2019-ts170).
 NIWeek May 2019.